carterscottm/LNP-Build-Script/README.md

 # Lazy-Newb-Pack-Linux v0.43.05 x64
 A small package to get people started with Dwarf Fortress on linux.
 Please take time to check out the [Official thread](http://www.bay12forums.com/smf/index.php?topic=163211.0).
 There are a few help documents in the [Wiki](https://github.com/Lazy-Newb-Pack/Lazy-Newb-Pack-Linux/wiki) if you should get stuck.

+If you like the work I've put into assembling this pack, please feel free to head over to my ** [Patreon](https://www.patreon.com/enay) ** page and buy me a coffee.
+Or a beer.
+Or a sammich.
+I'm really not picky.

 ## Download Location
 The Linux LNP Can be downloaded at the below location: